GuechtouliAnis/Football-Data-Scraping/README.md

 The data for this project is sourced from <a href='https://fbref.com/en/comps/'>FBref</a>.
 Only leagues with comprehensive detailed data provided by FBref are included in this dataset.
 Leagues without advanced statistics such as passing and pass types are excluded.

 ## Kaggle Database
-The processed database will be available on Kaggle for further analysis.
-You can find the dataset <a href='https://www.kaggle.com/datasets/anisguechtouli/football-leagues-data-2023-2024'>here</a>.</br>
+The processed database is available on Kaggle.
+You can find the dataset <a href='https://www.kaggle.com/datasets/anisguechtouli/football-leagues-data-2023-2024'>here</a> in CSV and SQLite formats both normalized and denormalized.</br></br>
-*The dataset provided here was further cleaned personally by me after scraping, so the results of the scraping notebook won't be identical to the data in the database.*
+*NOTE: The dataset provided here was further cleaned personally by me after scraping, so the results of the scraping notebook won't be identical to the data in the database.*